Links to

 Magazine

-article on finding an Exo-Earth, about the CoRoT and Kepler satellites,
+on finding an Exo-Earth, about the CoRoT and Kepler satellites,

 Discover Magazine, text only, Nov 2008